Tsen Brider: Background

 The earliest transcription of Tsen Brider was published in the Russian Empire by Jewish ethnologists Saul Ginsburg and Pesach Marek in 1901.
 It is composed of ten stanzas and narrates the story of ten Jewish brothers who work as merchants, nine of whom eventually die from starvation.
-The song features a regressive structure, similar to Ten Little Indians, with each verse reducing the number of characters by a factor of one.
+The song features a regressive structure, similar to Ten Little Indians, with each verse reducing the number of characters by one.
 The first verse introduces the ten brothers, and in each of the following verses one brother dies.
 In the last verse, only one brother is left.

 An American edition of Tsen Brider was published in New York by the Hebrew Publishing Company in 1924.
 In this version of the song, none of the brothers dies, instead they succumb to occupational hazards (such as getting drunk or singed).
 Decades later, an English-language version of the song titled "Ten Brothers" was published in 1956 by Harry Coopersmith.
 In his book, Coopersmith noted that "the Jews in Europe were denied permission to practice professions, enter into business or cultivate the land, hence they had to earn a living in areas which others disdained.
 Their burden was lightened by the humor they possessed."

 In the 1970s, another version of Tsen Brider was recorded by Zupfgeigenhansel, a German band known for its volkslied recordings, which became popular in Post-War Germany.